The Magic Mushrooms: Background

+Career

 The band was heard by Sonny Casella while playing at Drexel University later in the Fall and he signed on as the Manager shortly thereafter.
 They played mostly around the Philadelphia area into the Spring of 1966, most of their bookings being arranged by their new manager.

 Their first single, "It's A-Happening" was released in September 1966, which reached number 93 on the Billboard Hot 100 chart for one week in November of that year before dropping off.
 It was included on the Nuggets compilation in 1972.

 "It's A-Happening" was written by Stu Freeman and Josh Rice.
 Sonny Casella produced, arranged and mixed the song.
 When Herb Alpert of A&M Records found out what "magic mushrooms" were, he pulled the record off the market because the band would not change their name.

 They are not to be confused with The Magic Mushroom, a different American psychedelic garage rock band from San Diego who happened to release their one and only single (I'm Gone b/w Cry Baby) the same year.